NielsdaWheelz/conductor-cli/docs/slices.md

-# agents — slice roadmap
+# agency — slice roadmap

 this document defines the ordered delivery of user-visible capabilities. it is about sequencing and dependency, not detailed design.